 At both Tokyo HQ and the Kansai Office, Sojitz has a health care room where employees can receive massages to help them recover from work-related fatigue and stress.
 In order to promote the health of employees and proper work-life management, we have a service in place for employees to use fitness clubs at a discount.
 As prevention against infectious diseases, employees are also able to sign up to receive a flu vaccination on site.
 To prevent the COVID-19 spread, the latest information from safety and hygiene committees are shared between industrial physicians in Tokyo and Osaka.
 We are implementing preventive measures such as wearing a mask, disinfectant installed on each floor, mask distribution, hand washing etc.

 Support for employees and family members undergoing treatments

 Sojitz has measures in place which aim to gradually help employees acclimate to work after extended absence for treatment by limiting working hours as necessary.
-We also enable employees to balance treatment with work by encouraging them to utilize the super flextime system that eliminated core time.
+We also enable employees to balance treatment with work by encouraging them to utilize remote work and the super flextime system that has eliminated core time.